Vampire Hunter D: Bloodlust: Theatrical

 To promote the film, a two-and-a-half-minute-long trailer was finished in 1998 and was shown at American anime fan conventions.
 A work-in-progress print was shown in 2000 at the Fantasia Film Festival in July in Montreal and at the New York Anime Film Festival in October 2000.

 The completed version of the film was only released theatrically in an English-language version.
 On its Japanese theatrical release, it was subtitled in Japanese.
 It premiered on September 23, 2001, in America where it played in six theaters before expanding to twelve.
 It grossed $25,521 in this run and $151,086 in total, making it the highest-grossing Japanese film ever in a language other than Japanese.
+GKIDS announced on August 22, 2026 that they had acquired North American distribution rights to the film and would have select screenings of the Japanese-language version with English subtitles in fall 2026 before receiving a full theatrical and home entertainment release in 2027.

 Home video

 Urban Vision released the movie on DVD and VHS on February 12, 2002, and it was listed at #7 on the Billboard Top DVD Sales chart for the week of March 9, 2002.
 Then on February 3, 2015, Discotek Media announced their license to release the movie for Blu-ray on September 8, 2015, and DVD on September 22, 2015, however, due to licensing restrictions, all releases, including all three home video releases in the U.S. have the original English audio only.

-In Japan, the film was released on DVD on December 19, 2001, by Avex Entertainment with both English and Japanese audio.
+In Japan, the film was released on DVD on December 19, 2001, by Avex Entertainment, in English audio with Japanese subtitles.
+Avex explained that due to size constraints and to maintain the disc's quality, the DVD did not include the Japanese audio track but would considering releasing one in the future.
+The DVD with Japanese audio was later released on June 19, 2002.
+A remastered version, scanned from the original 35mm film negative and containing both Japanese and English audio tracks, was released on Blu-ray on March 26, 2025.